 The Radio Music License Committee (“RMLC”) represents the interests of the commercial radio industry (some 10,000 commercial radio stations) on music licensing matters.
 It is structured as a 501(c)(6) non-profit Tennessee corporation based in Nashville.
 Its Directors, who volunteer to serve without compensation, reflect a diverse group of station owners and management.
-The RMLC’s staff consists of an Executive Director, William Velez, a Staff Accountant/Data Manager, Rebekah Smith, and a Senior Administrative Assistant, Lisette Balducci.
+The RMLC’s staff consists of an Executive Director, William Velez, and a Staff Accountant/Data Manager, Rebekah Smith.

 The objective of the RMLC is to achieve fair and reasonable license fees with the music licensing organizations (such as ASCAP and BMI) on behalf of radio stations.
 The RMLC is dedicated to negotiating licenses that reflect the realities of the current and changing state of the radio business.
 Some of the RMLC’s license negotiation goals include: